Maginor/INCABuilder/README.md

 # INCABuilder
 *C++ Api for building INtegrated CAtchment models.
 Optimized for speed of execution.*

 INCABuilder is a general framework for running large sets of equations, both discrete-timestep equations and ordinary differential equations, that model bio-geo-chemical systems.
 Typically each equation can be evaluated over many indexes being they geographical locations, such as river segments and land use classes, or size classes and age classes, and over many timesteps.
+INCABuilder is modular, allowing you to combine models of various subsystems into larger models.

 Primarily INCABuilder was developed to model catchments (routing of precipitation through soil and groundwater into rivers and streams and assorted transport and reactions of chemical compounds and sediments), but can also be used to build e.g. biological population models.